mlohumi/linkedin-scraper/README.md

-# Linkedin Scraper - Scrape LinkedIn profiles
+# Linkedin Scraper - Scrape LinkedIn Profiles

 This is a LinkedIn scraper to abstract data such as Name, Email, Contact Number etc of individuals and companies from LinkedIn.
 It has a rich UI to type in the keyword you would like to search in LinkedIn, the data will be collected and stored in the database.
 You can send e-mails to selected profiles from the frontend itself.